Yahoo's Mayer taps former Google colleague for COO

-SAN FRANCISCO (Reuters) - Yahoo Inc hired Henrique de Castro, a Google Inc executive, to be its chief operating officer, the latest move by Yahoo Chief Executive Marissa Mayer to build a new management team at the struggling Web company.
+SAN FRANCISCO, Oct 15 (Reuters) - Yahoo Inc hired Henrique de Castro, a Google Inc executive, to be its chief operating officer, the latest move by Yahoo Chief Executive Marissa Mayer to build a new management team at the struggling Web company.

-De Castro, who will oversee Yahoo’s global sales, operations, media and business development, will be eligible for a whopping $58 million total compensation package, according to an SEC filing by Yahoo on Monday.
+De Castro, who will join Yahoo by Jan.
+22, will oversee global sales, operations, media and business development, Yahoo said on Monday.

-Yahoo said that de Castro would receive $600,000 in annual base salary, as well as a $36 million in restricted stock units and stock options as a one-time retention award, among other parts of his compensation package.

-De Castro will start at Yahoo by January 22, the company said.
-If de Castro, who the technology blog AllThingsD.com said was born in Portugal, has not obtained a work visa prior to his official start date he will initially work in London for a Yahoo subsidiary, the company said.

 Mayer, a former Google executive who joined Yahoo as CEO in July, in a statement cited de Castro’s experience in Internet advertising and his work “structuring and scaling global organizations.”